-ECG Assessment Testing is an assessment of your basic knowledge and should be completed as part of your new hire process.
+The ECG Assessment Testing is an assessment of your basic knowledge and should be completed as part of your new hire process.
 Although we are sure that you know the information, you need to study this information to be prepared to pass the test.
 Please remember the following guidelines:

-- The study guide is a good overall review of the components of the ECG waveform and more common dysrhythsmia.
+- The study guide is a good overall review of the components of the ECG waveform and more common dysrhythmia.
 You will need to be able to recognize the four lethal rhythms.
 Asystole, Ventricle Tachycardia (VT), Ventricle Fibrillation (VF), and Polymorphic Ventricle Tachycardia (Torsade de pointes). - Use this study guide and other resource books to review ECG interpretation.
 You will be expected to calculate rates properly interpret each strip.
 Practice measuring your strips in the study guide.
-The rhythm strips on the exam are NOT 6 second strips.
-Use calipers or the attached handout to determine rates. - Memorize your blocks...there are several rhythm strips on blocks.
+The rhythm strips on the exam are NOT always 6-second strips.
+Use calipers or review pages 9 & 10 for rate calculation. - Memorize your blocks...there are several rhythm strips on blocks.